 Theme: Interaction of archaeology and art (science and art), what they have learned from each other, how this interaction will affect researchers and artists’ future work

 How artists undertake research, and how it may differ in interesting ways from how archaeologists pursue knowledge, and why those differences are important or how the knowledge they produce may be different, yet how they may effectively interact with each other.

 Panelists: Ahmet Rüstem Ekici, Murat Germen, Hakan Sorar, Melis Uzdurum, Sera Yelözer,

 Tuesday February 22nd, 2022 / 18.00

-Tema: New meaning through response to the site
+Tema: Attributing a new meaning to the excavation site

 Panelists: Özgül Arslan, Savaş Çekiç, Emre Zeytinoğlu